containerbuildsystem/cachito/README.md

 * `gomod-vendor` - the flag to indicate the vendoring requirement for gomod dependencies.
 If present in the Cachito request, Cachito will run `go mod vendor` instead of `go mod download` to gather dependencies.
+* `pip-dev-preview` - required for requests that use the `pip` package manager until Cachito support for Python proves to be production-ready

 ## Nexus